rajsingh18ny/Crystals-Collector/README.md

 # Crystals-Collector

-This game produces a random number.
-There are 3 crystals at the bottom with random value.
-The user has to click crystals in order to match it to the random number generated.
+By clicking one of the three crystals, you add to your score and try to match the Magic Number.